trisulnsm/dinodoc/trisuldocs/docs/ug/resources/sslcerts.md

 For each SSL/TLS connection, Trisul stores in the normal index.

-1. a SHA-1 hash of each DER encoded certificate in the chain
+1. A SHA-1 hash of each DER encoded certificate in the chain
-2. the subject attributes text
+2. The subject attributes text

 > Trisul uses heuristics to detect SSL/TLS on any port